Restorative Dentistry Nederland, TX

 Can you have dentures with gum disease?

 You can have dentures with gum disease, but you need to treat the gum disease first.
 Untreated gum disease leads to discomfort, poor denture fit, and oral health issues.
-Once your gums are healthy, we can begin the process of fitting you for dentures.
+Once your gums are healthy, we can begin fitting you for dentures.

 Does insurance cover TMJ treatment?